-I grew up in a small Canadian city called Guelph.
-Located near the Canada's famous Great Lakes, it meant a childhood that was full of outdoor activities and trips.
-Summers were spent at the family cottage on a small lake near Lake Nipssing and at a boys' camp in Georgian Bay called Camp Hurontario.
+I grew up in a medium-sized Canadian city called Guelph.
+Located near the Canada's famous Great Lakes in the province of Ontario, it meant a childhood that was full of outdoor activities and trips.
+Summers were spent at the family cottage on a small lake near Lake Nipissing and at a boys' camp in Georgian Bay called Camp Hurontario.
 As a family, when I was older, we cruised the islands of Georgian Bay on well-worn 31-foot sailboat that was the source of many adventures and stories.
 It was during these summers that I learned about swimming, canoeing, back country camping, and most importantly, sailing.
 Childhood sailing experiences included everything from small dinghies to full-sized keel boats that you can sleep on.
 Though I have to admit I'm not the greatest sailor, I still sail to this day.

-After many years of working out of town, I am now very fortunate to be able to both live and work in my home town.
+After many years of working out of town, I am now very fortunate to be able to both live and work in my hometown.
 The year 2010 was a year of change for me.
 It meant switching jobs to find something a little closer to home and taking the leap into home ownership.
-I'm now a proud owner a 1870s red brick Victorian house in downtown Guelph.
-The next several years will be spent fixing the place up and breathing some life into its many gardens.
+Since then, I've been a proud owner a 1870s red brick Victorian-era house in downtown Guelph.
+The work to fix up the place, and breathe some life into its many gardens is a seemingly never-ending process.
 Who knew that home ownership would be so much work!

 The year 2011 was exciting year for me as it was the year I presented in my first international conference and also the year I appeared in print for the first time.
 The May/June 2011 issue of ISA InTech magazine included article on SCADA Standardization that I co-wrote with a friend of mine from the City of Guelph's Water Services department.
-We also presented a talk on the same project at the ISA water/wastewater and automatic controls symposium in St. Louis, Missouri, USA that same year.
-In a way it was foreshadowing, as I would later become the volunteer general chair of that sympoisum in 2012 and 2013.
+We also presented a talk on the same project at that year's 2011 ISA water/wastewater and automatic controls symposium in St. Louis, Missouri, USA.
+In a way it was foreshadowing, as I would later become the volunteer general chair of that symposium in 2012 and 2013.
 Since then I have been fortunate to have the opportunity to be involved several other conferences and publish a number of technical papers.

 Though I finished my engineering degree a long time ago, I do have to admit I still like studying.
 At present I am slowly working towards a B.A. in history, one course at a time.
 As a part-time student at the University of Guelph, I try to take one night course year.
 I think of it as having a weekly documentary where I can ask questions.
 Working on the arts courses is also a nice break from the engineering work I do during the day.
 Long term education goals?
 I'm not sure, but I'm not going to rule out doing a part-time MBA or MSc at some point.

 Recently I have been doing some teaching at both the college and university level.
-I've been fortunate to be a guest instructor at Fleming College's municipal water operator program (aptly titled: AWSOM - Advanced water Systems Operations & Management) and taught night classes at Mohawk College and Conestoga College.
-At the University level, I teach an evening course on engineering law and ethics at McMaster University.
-As 2020, I will have taught my McMaster course five times - not sure why I get nervous before the first class of each semester, but I still do.
+In 2017-2018, I was fortunate to be a guest instructor at Fleming College's municipal water operator program (aptly titled: AWSOM - Advanced water Systems Operations & Management).
+Since then, I've taught hands-on evening classes at Mohawk College and Conestoga College.
+At the University level, I also now teach an evening course on engineering law and ethics at McMaster University.
+As 2022, I will have taught my McMaster law/ethics course eight times - I' m not sure why, but I still get nervous before the first class of each semester.

 I have been playing musical instruments since I was about five years old.
 My first instrument was recorder, which I played quite seriously up until I was I was in high school.
 Not familiar with recorder music from the Baroque Period (1600-1750)?
 The repertoire is actually quite extensive with many notable composers such as Bach, Handel, Cornelli, Telemann and Vivaldi.
 Two of my favourites are Cornelli's Concerto in C, and Telemann's Suite in A-minor.
 At fifteen I made the decision that I did not want to study Baroque/Early Music in university, so I stopped what had been my regime of practicing two hours a day.
 I don't play much recorder any more, mostly because I can't seem to find the time.

 When I turned 40, my wife decided it was time that I became a "Real Engineer".
-She arranged for me to be "Engineer for the Day" for the steam train at Muskoka Heritage Park.
+She arranged for me to be "Engineer for the Day" for the steam train at Muskoka Heritage Park (Huntsville, Ontario, Canada).
 So, at 40 years old, I finally learned how to drive a steam locomotive.
 Hence the photo on the right side of this page.
-Driving a train is actually a lot harder than it looks.
+Driving a train is (actually) a lot harder than it looks.

-I enjopy getting out of the city whenever possible.
-I still get up to the family cottage, and try to travel whenever I can.
+I enjoy getting out of the city whenever possible.
+I still get up to the family cottage and try to travel whenever I can.
 On the water I still sail dinghies, and next summer I am considering joining a community sailing club that is nearby.
-Back in 1999, I became a certified SCUBA diver and love exploring underwater.
-Other hobbies include European history, English/French literature, canoeing, mountain biking, going to the opera, and pretending I know how to play golf.
+Other hobbies include European history, English/French literature, canoeing, mountain biking, going to the opera, and pretending know how to play golf.